Jacqueline Groag

 Hilde Pick; 6 April 1903 – 13 January 1986) was an influential textile designer in Great Britain in the period following World War II.
 She produced and designed fabrics for leading Parisian fashion houses including Chanel, Lanvin, House of Worth, Schiaparelli and Paul Poiret.

 She later became a Royal Designer for Industry (RDI), the ultimate accolade for any designer in Britain.

-Early life and education
+Early life

-Jacqueline Groag was born as Hilde Pick to Jewish parents on 6 April 1903.
+She was born Hilde Pick to Jewish parents on 6 April 1903.
 She later changed her name to Jacqueline Groag when she married modernist architect Jacques Groag in 1937.

 As a child, she had been in poor health and, unlike her siblings, had been educated at home.
 She learned all the subjects of the education curriculum, but with no formal exams, something that left her (in her own words) a "sophisticated naïve".
 During the 1920s, Groag studied textile design in Vienna and thrived under the schooling of professor Franz Cižek, who was delighted by her lack of previous formal art education.

 Franz Cižek also recommended her to Josef Hoffmann, head of the Wiener Werkstätte, where she became one of his students in the design school of the Kunstgewerbeschule.
 As a student, she won first prize in a competition organised by the Kunstgewerbeschule.